jelix/jelix/UPGRADE-TO-1.7.md

 ```

 - then Jelix and all of its dependencies are installed into a yourapp/vendor/ directory.
+  Many external libs integrated into Jelix in previous version are now installed only
+  with Composer.

 - in your application.init.php, you must replace